This affair must all be unraveled from within. These little grey cells. It is ‘up to them’–as you say over here. Hercule Poirot

 Clark coughed up a hairball.
 Then he strolled to the far end of the room.

 “Yes, you are right,” said the detective.
 “It could be anything, but what?
 All we know is that it was obviously important enough for this poor fellow to write it down.”

 “Found it!”
-Carl called out.
+Clark called out.
 “It refers to employee number 106875.
 Find the person who matches this number and you’ve got your killer.”

 “B. Walla,” said the detective.
 “That name is familiar.
 I am certain I have seen it somewhere.”

-In the meantime, Carl had sounded the zoo alarm.
+In the meantime, Clark had sounded the zoo alarm.
 While the zookeeper struggled to his feet, a team of security guards arrived with their weapons drawn.

 “STUPID CAT!” shouted the zookeeper.

 “Here is your murderer,” he said.
 “If you search his apartment, you will find the murder weapon, a newly issued passport, and a ticket to the French Rivera.
 And if you unlock the box with the entries for naming the grey rhinoceros, you will find a winning lottery ticket stolen from the mob and hidden in the box for safekeeping.
 Mr. Walla, B. tried to retrieve the ticket before it the box was opened.
 Unfortunately for the victim, he had strict orders to guard the box because he had heard rumors of a planned ballot stuffing.
 It was Walla, B who started the rumors to ensure the safety of his stolen lottery ticket.
 When the victim refused to allow Walla, B. to open the box, your ex-zookeeper put a bullet through his temple.
 The victim knew that Walla, B. would not know the meaning of this definite integral and could thus identify his murderer without Walla being aware of it.
 It’s as simple as that.”